ALM-Rangers/Folder-Management-Extension/src/FolderManagement/overview.md

+> **NOTE** - We have deprecated support for Visual Studio Team Services (VSTS) and Team Foundation Server 2018, or higher.
+The *create new folder* feature is now part of the product for VSTS and TFS 2018, or higher.
+> See XXXXXXX for details.

 ## Create folders without cloning ##

 In Visual Studio Team Services you can add, edit, and delete files right from the web.
 However, if you need to add files or move existing files to a new folder, you must clone (or check out) the source repository locally, make the change, and commit it back to the server.
 With this extension you can now quickly create a folder right from the web.
 This is especially useful for non-developers used to working in the web.